 One of the major duties and responsibilities of the PSPRS and CORP local pension boards and employers is the completion of all the necessary paperwork and administrative functions associated with processing benefits from each of our Plans.
 Partnership between our participating employer groups and their local pension board will help to ensure efficient processing of benefit packets.

 To assist PSPRS and CORP local boards and employer groups with this responsibility, the System has made available several resource tools that boards and employers should become familiar with as they assist members as they apply for Plan benefits.
 First and foremost would be our Retirement Spreadsheets.
 These spreadsheets will generate all the necessary documents that will need to be submitted to our office based on the benefit type members are applying to receive; however, since PSPRS manages 3 separate pension Plans (PSPRS, CORP and EORP), it is very important that you select the appropriate retirement spreadsheet (using the incorrect one could cause a delay in your request).

-PSPRS and CORP employers and local boards also have available to them our Retirement Manuals (with membership prior to or after 1/1/2012) and the Local Board Online Portal .
+PSPRS and CORP employers and local boards also have available to them our Local Board Retirement Manual and the Local Board Online Portal.
 Local board secretaries should spend time exploring these resources to gain a better understanding of the benefit paperwork process.
 For additional PSPRS and CORP local board responsibilities, see below.

 Since PSPRS acts as the local board for EORP members, designated staff of the PSPRS will provide EORP members and beneficiaries with the calculation and packets for retirement, disability and/or survivor benefits.

 To ensure sufficient time for processing timely payment of retirement benefits, all benefit packets must be received by the PSPRS Administrative Office by the 10th of the month in which the member/beneficiary will receive their first benefit payment.